 We’ve put together the most frequently asked questions when it comes to both engagement and wedding rings.
 From age-old traditions to popular fashion statements, these answers might surprise you.

-We pretty much have diamonds and rings on the brain all day every day.
+We pretty much have diamonds and rings on the brain all day, every day.
 But there is a lot more to it than just carat sizes and diamond shapes.
-Giving and receiving of engagement and wedding rings is rooted in tradition and also has a great personal meaning.
+Giving and receiving engagement and wedding rings are rooted in tradition and have great personal meaning.

 Soon, you’ll be walking down the aisle and you might be wondering, is there a right or wrong way to wear a wedding ring?
 Let’s get started and help you figure this one out.

 1. What Is The Ring Finger?

 In many Western cultures, the ring finger is traditionally the fourth finger on the left hand.
 However, the “ring finger” is not the same in all countries and cultures.

 2. What Is The History And Meaning Behind The Ring Finger?

 The idea and symbolism of a “ring finger” date back to Ancient Rome.
 The Romans believed this finger has a vein that directly runs to a person’s heart, called “Vena Amoris,” which means “vein of love.”
 Therefore, it is believed that a ring should be placed on this finger to signify the romance of a newly married couple as their two hearts would be connected.